 For many climbers and base jumpers, it is a high (literally) goal to climb or jump from the top.
 There has also been a part of the history of the wall written by Polish climbers.
 Wanda Rutkiewicz and Halina Krüger-Syrokomska were the first women to climb the east side of the wall and Wojciech Kurtyka did the first winter climb of the northern part.

 But even if you are not a climber, you can still get close to the Troll Wall and look a kilometer down to the valley.
-It is a place that you will never forget, and one of the best hikes in Norway.
+It is a place that you will never forget and one of the best hikes in Norway.

 This post may contain affiliate links, which means that I may receive a small commission, at no cost to you, if you make a purchase through a link.
 More details here.